 The GURPS Inception

 GURPS 3rd Edition was stable; perhaps too much so.
 The core rules, called the Basic Set, contained a fixed set of advantages, disadvantages, and skills.
-Over the course of 250+ books, many elements had been created that were essentially generic universal traits; since the page references involved in the extensive cross-referencing could not be mucked with, a 3rd Edition Revised core rule book was produced.
+Over the course of 250+ books, many elements had been created that were essentially generic universal traits; since the page references involved in the extensive cross-referencing could not be mucked with, a GURPS 3rd Edition Revised core rulebook was produced.
 This book left all of the material in the front of the book alone.
-In the very back, in a 32 page area that originally held a sample fantasy adventure, a mini-supplement of material they wished could be in the core was included.
+In the very back, in a 32-page area that originally held a sample fantasy adventure, a mini-supplement of material they wished could be in the core was included.
 But this was far from extensive.

-Enter Sean 'Dr. Kromm' Punch.
-Taking over as GURPS Line Editor in 1995 (and who over the years has become the face of GURPS) created a two-volume set of books in 1996 called the GURPS Compendiums.
-Together, these books included everything that would have been in the Core Book had it been possible to expand it without breaking down all of the indexing of the system.
+Enter Sean "Dr. Kromm" Punch.
+Taking over as GURPS Line Editor in 1995 (and who over the years has become the face of GURPS) created a two-volume set of books in 1996 called GURPS Compendium I and GURPS Compendium II.
+Together, these books included everything that would have been in the core book had it been possible to expand it without breaking down all of the indexing of the system.
 This was (to borrow a term from Wizards of the Coast) GURPS 3.5.
 These two books gave GURPS 3rd Edition a new lease on life.